Let's get this out of the way from the start. There is no such thing as a stock that is completely safe.

 Best safe stocks to buy in 2025

-The good news is that we can identify some excellent companies with the potential for little volatility and excellent returns.
-With that in mind, here are seven (relatively) safe stocks that should deliver strong returns over time:
+With all of the above criteria in mind, we can identify some excellent companies with the potential for little volatility and excellent returns.
+To help start your safe stock search, here are seven (relatively) safe stocks that should deliver strong returns over time:

 Dividend Aristocrats® (the term Dividend Aristocrats® is a registered trademark of Standard & Poor's Financial Services LLC), which are companies that have increased dividends for at least 25 consecutive years, are considered safe stocks.